-If the employee is not satisfied with the decision/results of the accommodation request and interactive process, they can make a written appeal to the Vice-President of Academic & Student Affairs or to the Vice-President of Administrative Services within 10 College business days of receiving the decision unless an extension is requested.
-The Vice-President shall issue a written response within 14 College business days of receiving the appeal unless an extension is requested.
+If the employee is not satisfied with the decision/results of the accommodation request and interactive process, they can make a written appeal to the Executive Vice-President within 10 College business days of receiving the decision unless an extension is requested.
+The Executive Vice-President shall issue a written response within 14 College business days of receiving the appeal unless an extension is requested.

 Step II: Office of Equity & Inclusion Complaint

-If the employee is not satisfied with the Vice-President’s response, or has a concern about potential harassment or discrimination, they can contact the Office of Equity and Inclusion to file a complaint according to the process outlined in the Nondiscrimination and Non-harassment Policy, or by calling 971-722-5840 or by visiting their website at: http://www.pcc.edu/about/affirmative-action/.
+If the employee is not satisfied with Step 1 response, or has a concern about potential harassment or discrimination, they can contact the Office of Equity and Inclusion to file a complaint according to the process outlined in the Nondiscrimination and Non-harassment Policy, or by calling 971-722-5840 or by visiting their website at: http://www.pcc.edu/about/affirmative-action/.